Lawmakers clash over infrastructure funding in Minnesota, Washington

-Minnesota legislators are facing off over how much to spend on construction projects, but do agree on one thing: the state should not wait on the fate of President Joe Biden's $2.3 trillion infrastructure and jobs plan to shore up roads, bridges and water systems.
+Minnesota legislators are facing off over how much to spend on construction projects, but they do agree on one thing: The state should not wait on the fate of President Joe Biden's $2.3 trillion infrastructure and jobs plan to shore up roads, bridges and water systems.

 Democrats in the state House presented a $1 billion proposal this week, which Republicans quickly condemned as oversized.
 The Legislature traditionally passes large capital project bills in odd-numbered years, and approved the largest infrastructure package in state history in October.
 But DFL legislators said low interest rates and pent-up demand compel them to act on another major round of funding.